RobertClune/Pokemon/README.md

-This project was a homework that worked with Mongodb and java.
+This project applied Mongodb and java.
 It connect both java code to the database Pokemon on Mongodb.
 Below is an item in the database with all its Attributes.

 Database example:
 {